 Good for you!
-You being here either means you're already on paleo or are about to, and that means you're one step closer to your health goals.
+You being here either means you're already on a paleo diet or are about to, and that means you're one step closer to your health goals.

 The thing is... paleo seems cut and dry (just eat like a caveman, right?), but it's easy to have those times when you think, "Maybe?
 Wait.
 What if?
 Hmm."

 And there is no group more confusing than those pesky carbohydrates!
 What should be your go-to paleo diet carbs?
 Is there an easy list of paleo carbs you can dig into?
-What carbs can I actually eat on the paleo diet?
+What carbs can you eat on paleo?

 We've got the answers.